Cleveland Browns 17-16 Denver Broncos: Browns playoff dream still alive after hard-fought road win

 Keenum completed 31 of his 48 passing attempts for 257 yards, throwing two interceptions but also running in for Denver's lone touchdown in the first quarter.

-That Keenum TD ties the game up at 7-7 after Cleveland had taken an early lead threw a 31-yard strike from Mayfield to Breshad Perriman on their opening drive.
+That Keenum TD tied the game up at 7-7 after Cleveland had taken an early lead threw a 31-yard strike from Mayfield to Breshad Perriman on their opening drive.

 The teams traded field goals in the second quarter and both squandered chances for more points with interceptions in the final two minutes of the first half.